vitaliiU/manual/js.md

 ### Function_Declaration

-a function declared in the main code flow (created until code run -- so call function untill its create - work!)
+A function declared in the main code flow (created until code run -- so call function untill its create - work!)

 ```jsx
 function decl(x) {